letsRobot/letsrobot/documentation/EXTENDING_CONTROLLER.md

+# Some information in this file is deprecated.
+Proceed with caution.

 # Extending Controller Functions

 The controller is designed to make modifying the functionality as easy as possible, while still allowing the core code to be updated without requiring users to modify the controller with their custom functionality every time.